rachelholladay/pb_robot/README.md

 $ pip install numpy pybullet recordclass networkx
 ```

-Given that, we now setup a catkin workspace.
-While there are not known dependencies, these instructions were writen from Ubuntu 18.04 and ROS Melodic.
+Given the dependencies there are two possible ways to use the repo.
+The first is to treat it as a standalone repo and just clone it.
+As long as you dont want to use the TSR repo for grasp sets, there are no additional dependencies.
+The second strategy is to use a catkin workspace.
+If you have already got ROS, want to use a bunch of packages and/or want to match the robot setup then this works out nicely.

+### Setup Catkin Workspace (Optional)

 For this installation we will assume ROS is already installed.
 To create a catkin workspace (named `my-workspace` below):
 ```
 $ mkdir my-workspace && cd my-workspace
 $ catkin config --extend /opt/ros/melodic